 2) Practice quiet voices and calm bodies from the moment you walk in the front door.
 It’s easier to maintain a calm and focused energy in class when students are already calm and focused walking into class.

 3) Dancers should wait until they are invited into class by their teacher before entering the room.
 This helps teach respect for the teacher and their space.

 5) Lastly, we must also remember that these children are still little!
 They will make mistakes, fall out of line, and should not be expected to behave “perfectly” in class.
 We are gently guiding them as they learn how to behave as students.
-While it’s important that they practice their dancing, it’s just as important that they learn to follow direction from a teacher, how to wait their turn, and how to line up for an activity.
+While it’s important that they practice their dancing, it’s just as important that they learn to follow direction from a teacher and how to wait their turn.
 Celebrate their victories and help us encourage a positive relationship with dance that will last a lifetime!
-We are thrilled to have you (and your babies!) in the Protégé family!
+We are thrilled to have you (and your babies!) in our Protégé family!